WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync

 Read before updating ↑ Back to top

-- User updating from version 1.4.2 will require a database update.
+- User updating from version 1.4.2 or prior will require a database update.
 The most important step is to take a full backup.
 You must be prepared to rollback using a backup.
 Test your rollback first, before you update!
 An untested backup might still leave you stranded.

 - Your sync links and all other data prior to the update will be preserved.
 However we recommend three important steps besides a backup: testing, testing, testing.
 If you need assistance, please open a support ticket with us and we will guide you through the update process.